anonymousRj7/Recommendation-System/README.md

 # How to run
 1.First install all requirements given in requirements.txt

-2.Download and unzip the dataset
+2.Download the dataset from the link ( https://files.grouplens.org/datasets/movielens/ml-25m.zip  )  and unzip the dataset.

 3.For two different approach follow the Process given below